saleor/saleor/README.md

 Login credentials: `admin@example.com`/`admin`

+## PWA Storefront
+The PWA, single-page storefront is available in a separate repository: [see it here](https://github.com/mirumee/saleor-storefront)!

 ## Contributing
 We love your contributions and do our best to provide you with mentorship and support.
 If you are looking for an issue to tackle, take a look at issues labelled [`Help Wanted`](https://github.com/mirumee/saleor/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).